Aniket-kute/CommScope/README.md

                     This dashboard is now used by the senior engineer to show the results for every weekly meetings.

  People who will be using this dashboard:
- Senior Engineer
+ Senior Engineer,
- Principal Engineer, Test development
+ Principal Engineer- Test development,
- Quality Manager
+ Quality Manager,
- Principal Manufacturing Engineer
+ Principal Manufacturing Engineer,
- Director, Quality
+ Director- Quality,
- NPI Product Engineer
+ NPI Product Engineer.

 Dashboard: